uoftgasa/uoftgasa.github.io/markdown/index.md

 **[PadMapper](https://www.padmapper.com/apartments/toronto-on)**

 With its default map view and helpful filters, PadMapper is an excellent way to check listings from all of its aggregated sources.
 Protip: click 'More Filters', scroll to the bottom, and click 'Exclude AirBnB' to immediately eliminate a lot of the short term rentals.
-This site cuts a swath th
+This site cuts a swath through Toronto rentals; you can find everything from basement apartments to multi-bedroom condos here.

 **[ViewIt](http://www.viewit.ca/torontozones.aspx)**

-This somewhat dated looking website lists a lot of rental units that cannot be found on more general sites like PadMapper
+This somewhat dated looking website lists a lot of rental units that cannot be found on more general sites like PadMapper, with more of a focus on apartment buildings specifically.
+If you're looking for a p

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.